telerik/fiddler-everywhere-docs/knowledge-base/live-traffic-pane.md

 Alternatively, you can save all captured traffic through the **Save** button from the toolbar.

+### Exporting

+The **Export** context menu option allows you to export the captured traffic in various formats such as SAZ (Fiddler Archive), HTTPArchive, WCAT, MeddlerScript, cURLScript, and more.

+- **Selected sessions**&mdash;Saves and shares all selected sessions.

+- **Unselected sessions**&mdash;Saves and shares all unselected sessions.

+- **All Sessions**&mdash;Saves and shares all captured traffic.

 ### Sharing

 The **Share** context menu option enables the sharing of sessions.
 Before any session is shared, it is saved as an entry in the save **Sessions** tree.
 Then, the threshold can be transmitted through email.